jaredtwhite/jaredtwhite.github.io/index.md

 ## In Preparation

-Non-Weiner groups With a Gelfand pair (with Max Carter).
+Non-Weiner groups with a Gelfand pair (with Max Carter).

 Radicals of biduals of Beurling algebras can be different for the two Arens products